calibration-free pH sensor

-The S1000 series is a suite of pH sensors of varying size and specs for calibration-free monitoring of the worlds oceans and water ways.
-It is all solid state, can be stored wet or dry and can be easily adapted to fit any housing and application.
-Since 2015 R&D has been completed, as well as working prototypes produced, multiple patents granted and numerous ocean based field trials conducted
+ANB Sensors offers a suite of pH sensors of varying size and specs for calibration-free monitoring of the worlds oceans and water ways.
+They are all solid state, can be stored wet or dry and can be easily adapted to fit any housing and application.

 - Ideal as a standalone sensor, for ROV and AUV integration or as part of a multi-sensor array and data logger system.

-The S Series pH Sensor uses ANB’s patented technology to provide a pH sensor which is calibration free and does not suffer from reference electrode drift during its entire deployment.
+All our pH Sensors use ANB’s patented technology to provide a pH sensor which is calibration free and does not suffer from reference electrode drift during its entire deployment.

-The S1000 series pH sensors are mechanically robust, can be stored wet or dry and require minimal user intervention.
+The sensors are mechanically robust, can be stored wet or dry and require minimal user intervention.
 This calibration free technology uses unique algorithms to provide the end user with real time health and performance information.

 Since the beginning of the industrial revolution the ocean has become increasingly more acidic due to uptake of atmospheric CO2.
 It is evident there is an urgent need for in situ pH measurements to provide a high spatial and temporal resolution.
 However, todays ship-based measurements cannot achieve this, and whilst the introduction of intelligent and low-cost AUVs provide the platform to obtain the data, the development of small, fast, low power, and reliable pH sensors for deployment on these smaller AUV’s is lagging behind.